-- When the "Disable use of Allow VPN Through Firewall check box is not checked (the default setting), AJAX requests are sent to the PPS at the configured interval.
-If the Use Traffic as Heartbeats option is enabled, AJAX heartbeat errors are masked. - If a guest user is assigned two roles, and one of the roles has a Host Checker policy and one doesn't, the user loses the role with the Host Checker policy if the Host Checker policy expires while the user is accessing a VPN through a tunnel.
-The user will lose access to the resources associated with the Host Checker role. - 8.
-Under Roaming session, specify: - Enabled-To enable roaming user sessions for users mapped to this role.
+- Enabled-To enable expiration warning for users using Pulse Client. - Disabled-To disable expiration warning message. - 9.
+Under Roaming session, specify: - Enable d-To enable roaming user sessions for users mapped to this role.
 A roaming user session works across source IP addresses, which allows mobile users (laptop users) with dynamic IP addresses to sign in from one location and continue working from another.
 Disable this feature to prevent users from accessing a previously established session from a new source IP address.
 This prevents the spoofing attack on the user's session. - Limit to subnet-To limit the roaming session to the local subnet specified in the Netmask box.
 Users may sign in from one IP address and continue using their sessions with another IP address if the new IP address is within the same subnet. - Disabled-To disable roaming user sessions for users mapped to this role.
 Users who sign in from one IP address may not continue an active session from another IP address.
-User sessions are tied to the initial source IP address.

-NOTE: You must enable roaming for roles that are created for security policies that classify sessions into VLANs, for example, VLANs that have been provisioned for Users or Remediation.
+User sessions are tied to the initial source IP address. - Note: You must enable roaming for roles that are created for security policies that classify sessions into VLANs, for example, VLANs that have been provisioned for Users or Remediation.
 A session stores the client IP address.
 If the session gets placed in a different VLAN transition, the control channel is reestablished, and a new IP address is sent to the server.
 If the remediation role does not have roaming enabled, the server terminates the session.
 This can lead to repeated problems.
 When the session is terminated, it causes a new log on, which reconnects to the same session, resulting in the same roaming problem.
-The Pulse client sets a connection roaming error and logs the server FATAL_ERROR message.
+The Pulse client sets a connection roaming error and logs the server FATAL ERROR message.